timsetsfire/timsetsfire.github.io/_posts/2018-08-20-neural-networks-from-scratch-1.markdown

 This post came about from a lecture I had during my Udacity Deep Learning Nano Degree.
-The purpose of the lecture was to show how to build a neural network framework from scratch \(in python\\) that mimicked TensorFlow.
+The purpose of the lecture was to show how to build a neural network framework from scratch (in Python) that mimicked TensorFlow.

-I decided that it would be fun to do the same in Scala, and attempt to add more functionity, by adding several cost and activation functions for use in training a neural network.
+I decided that it would be fun to do the same in Scala, and attempt to add more functionity, and ultimately, be able to train an generative adversarial neural network on the MNIST dataset.

 Over the next several posts, I'll discuss
 * Choosing a linear algebra Library
+* Common operations in ND4J.
+* Linear Regression and Stochastic Gradient Descent in ND4J
-* Approach to the Framework
+* Approach to the Neural Network Framework
+* Activation Functions
 * Cost functions
-* Activation Functions
 * Simple Neural Network on MNIST
-* Generative Adversarial Networks on MNIST --- hopefully.
+* Generative Adversarial Networks on MNIST.

 ## Choosing a Linear Algebra Library

+The focus of this first post will be around which Linear Algebra library to use.
+While there are many, I only considered between Breeze and ND4J / ND4S.

 ### Considerations

-Thinking about neural networks and what is needed to be accomplished with the data meant focusing  on how to carry out basic linear algebra ops as well manipulation of n-dimensional arrays.
+Thinking about neural networks and what is needed to be accomplished with the data meant focusing  on how to carry out basic linear algebra operations as well manipulation of n-dimensional arrays.
 This includes the following:

 * shuffling of data along an axis
 * slicing data along an axis.
 * matrix multiplies and addition
-* element wise operations
+* elementwise operations

 ### Breeze

 Prior to this exercise, my weapon of choice was [Breeze](https://github.com/scalanlp/breeze).
 I was originally introduced to it when I was going through Pascal Bungion's book [Scala for Data Science](https://pascalbugnion.net/book.html) and given my experience with Matlab and Numpy I found the syntax very familiar and comfortable.

-Started with breeze, I started to think through how I would accomplish the things listed above.
+Starting with breeze, I began to think through how I would accomplish the things listed above.
 Basic matrix and elementwise operations were a easy breeze-y lemon squeezy, but slicing and shuffling where difficult difficult lemon difficult.

 The main shuffle operation I found in breeze was located in `breeze.linalg.shuffle`.
 This implements the Fisher-Yates shuffle and based on playing around with it, it will either shuffle the entire matrix, the rows, or the columns, but when shuffling, it will do the rows or columns independently.

+In Breeze, you can mimic Numpy operations on axes with the following syntax `x(::, *)` will operate on axis 1, while x(*,::) will operate on axis 0.

+For example, consider below, where I want to shuffle the order of the rows, but you'll notice that the each column is shuffle indepenet of the others.

 {% highlight scala %}
 scala> val x = new DenseMatrix(3, 2, (1 to 6).toArray )